MMUF Program Mission Statement

 The Andrew W. Mellon Foundation was established as a nonprofit philanthropic organization in June of 1969 with a mission to "aid and promote such religious, charitable, scientific, literary, and educational purposes as may be in the furtherance of the public welfare or tend to promote the well-doing of mankind."
 In 1988, under this broad charter, the Foundation made a long-term commitment to help remedy the serious shortage of faculty of color in higher education through the Mellon Minority Undergraduate Fellowship (MMUF) program.

 In 2003, the Foundation reaffirmed its commitment and broadened the mission of MMUF.
 The name of the program was changed to the Mellon Mays Undergraduate Fellowship program, to symbolically connect the mission to the stellar educational achievements of Dr. Benjamin E. Mays.
 The fundamental objective of MMUF is to increase the number of minority students, and others with a demonstrated commitment to eradicating racial disparities, who will pursue PhDs in core fields in the arts and sciences.
-The program aims to reduce over time the serious underrepresentation on the faculties of individuals from certain minority groups, as well as to address the attendant educational consequences of these disparities.
+The program aims to reduce the serious underrepresentation on the faculties of individuals from certain minority groups, as well as to address the attendant educational consequences of these disparities.
 The program serves the related goals of structuring campus environments so that they will be more conducive to improved racial and ethnic relations, and of providing role models for all youth.
 MMUF aims to achieve its mission by identifying and supporting students of great promise and helping them to become scholars of the highest distinction.

 Bryn Mawr College has participated in the MMUF program since its inception in 1988.
-In any given year, there are ten MMUF students at the College, five seniors and five juniors.
+In any given year, there are ten MMUF students at the College: five seniors and five juniors.
 The application process is open primarily to sophomores and takes place every spring.
 The program accepts applications from:

 underrepresented minority students interested in pursuing a research project in one of the Mellon designated fields of study (see below).